Digioref/RL-Project/README.md

-# Reti Logiche: Final Test
+# Logic Networks: Final Test

 ## Authors
 This Project was developed by:
 - Francesco Di Giore

 ## Introduction
-This is the repository for the Final Test (Prova Finale) of Logical Networks (Reti Logiche) in the academic year 2022/2023 at Polytechnic of Milan.
+This is the repository for the Final Test (Prova Finale) of Logic Networks (Reti Logiche) in the academic year 2022/2023 at Polytechnic of Milan.

 Subject: 054441 - Prova Finale (Progetto di Reti Logiche) - professor Fornaciari William.